Where can I get Data for my Research?

 The TERN Data Discovery Portal delivers open access to Australia's terrestrial ecosystem data.

-The Australian Data Archive (ADA) is a national service for the collection and preservation of digital data relating to social, political and economic affairs and to make the data available for further analysis.
+The Australian Data Archive (ADA) provides a national service for the collection and preservation of digital research data relating to social, political and economic affairs.
+Based at the Australian National University, the Archive holds over 6000 datasets from more than 1500 projects and studies from 1838 through until the present day.

 AODN, Australia's Ocean Data Network, provides open access to Australia's ocean data.